MA in Journalism and Digital Content Creation

 Other Noteworthy Elements

 Social Media is a vital tool for anyone working in broadcasting.
-Journalism students from CIT have a real grasp on how to make the best use of it both for research and promotion.
+Journalism students from MTU Cork have a real grasp on how to make the best use of it both for research and promotion.

 Practical assignments: Since the programme began we have made strong connections with industry, including the Irish Examiner, RTE, RedFM, the Irish Independent and Newstalk.
 Each year Journalism students invite industry leaders to a media seminar exploring the current trends in media.